jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.64 Square

-Squares the values in a raster..
+Squares the values in a raster.

 *Parameters*: